ao-space/load-quarkus/loadtest/wrk/DatabaseLoadTest.md

 ## Test

-For testing, you can use different wrk parameters and relative lua script to test and get the measurement results.
+In this part, we will use a controlled wrk parameter (the amount of connection) with the corresponding lua script to test and get the measurement results.

 *Note:* for knowing more details of test results, it's better to use the `--latency` option to get "Latency Distribution".